grid reference TM 164 434Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 67 Wherstead Rd

-Also listed at 44-47 Wherstead Rd.
-(1871) and at Bath St. Back in Victorian times Bath St. used to join Wherstead Rd. rather than stopping at Hawes St. as it does now.
+The Eagle has also been listed at 44-47 Wherstead Road (1871) and at Bath Street.
+Back in Victorian times Bath Street used to join Wherstead Rd. rather than stopping at Hawes Street as it does now.

 Originally only licensed as a beerhouse, according to the Ipswich licensing records, the pub got its full license on March 28th 1960.